mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

 Welcome to Mattermost!
 ==========

-This article will go over the basics of Mattermost and a general overview of the appliation so that you can start using it right way.
+This article will cover the basics of Mattermost and give a general overview of the application so that you can start using it right way.

 Ready?
 Let's get started!